ExcaliburZero/ghcvm-javafx/README.md

 # JavaFX in GHCVM

-This is an example application that demonstrates Java integration in GHCVM
+This is an example application that demonstrates Java integration in GHCVM.
+For now, it just opens a blank screen and draws a black circle.

 # Prerequisites
 - JDK 8